 - North Dakota has six Psychiatric Residential Treatment Facilities

 - Psychiatric Residential Treatment Facilities are licensed by the N.D.
 Department of Human Services, and all carry accreditation by national accreditation bodies.
 For information on licensing, contact the Children's Mental Health Administrator at (701) 328-8920.

 - To initiate a referral to a Psychiatric Residential Treatment Facilities, please complete the universal application form (314kb pdf), and the multi agency release of information form (required).

 Voluntary Treatment Program

 - Is administered by the N.D.
-Department of Human Services through collaboration between the Division of Mental Health and Substance Abuse Abuse Services and the Children and Family Services Division
+Department of Human Services through collaboration between the Behavioral Health Division and the Children and Family Services Division

 - Is an option for parents to access out-of-home treatment for their children without relinquishing legal custody when the child's circumstances fall within the intent of this program.
 The child must be covered by Medicaid program and the application be approved by the Division